Judge blocks Trump order on sanctuary city funding

 The injunction will stay in place while the lawsuits work their way through court.

-The judge said that President Donald Trump cannot set new conditions for the federal grants at stake.
-And even if he could, the conditions would have to be clearly related to the funds at issue and not coercive, Orrick said.
+The judge rejected the administration’s argument that the executive order applies only to a relatively small pot of money and said President Donald Trump cannot set new conditions on spending approved by Congress.

+Even if the president could do so, those conditions would have to be clearly related to the funds at issue and not coercive, as the executive order appears to be, Orrick said.

 “Federal funding that bears no meaningful relationship to immigration enforcement cannot be threatened merely because a jurisdiction chooses an immigration enforcement strategy of which the president disapproves,” the judge said.

-During a recent court hearing, the Trump administration and the two California governments disagreed over the order’s scope.

-San Francisco and Santa Clara County argued that the order threatened billions of dollars in federal funding for each of them, making it difficult to plan their budgets.

-But Readler, acting assistant attorney general, said the threatened cutoff applies to three Justice Department and Homeland Security grants and would affect less than $1 million for Santa Clara County and possibly no money for San Francisco.
+And he said the order applied to only three Justice Department and Homeland Security grants that would affect less than $1 million for Santa Clara County and possibly no money for San Francisco.

-In his ruling, Orrick sided with San Francisco and Santa Clara, saying the order “by its plain language, attempts to reach all federal grants, not merely the three mentioned at the hearing.”

-“And if there was doubt about the scope of the order, the president and attorney general have erased it with their public comments,” the judge said.
+But the judge disagreed, saying the order was written broadly to “reach all federal grants” and potentially jeopardizes hundreds of millions of dollars in funding to San Francisco and Santa Clara.

+He cited comments by the president and Attorney General Jeff Sessions as evidence that the order was intended to target a wide array of federal funding.
+And he said the president himself had called it a “weapon” to use against recalcitrant cities.

 The sanctuary city order was among a flurry of immigration measures Trump has signed since taking office in January, including a ban on travelers from seven Muslim-majority countries and a directive calling for a wall on the Mexican border.